– Rhythm Tracks for your song.

 Check out the Song Rhythm Tracks app on the Apple App Store.

-See this guide for a detailed written description of every step of using the iOS App.
+See this single-page user-guide for a detailed written description of using the iOS App.

 - Basic Features – Here is a ~ 7 minute long, Basic Features video tutorial in English showing the English version of the App on an iPhone 6.